Not Business Advice ✍️

 I checked the amount and it was indeed that.

+I'm not sure why.
 Maybe they were afraid I would put them on blast on Twitter.
-Which I never did.
 Maybe they just changed their mind.
 Or maybe it was indeed by accident.

 I just quit my job to go full time on CyberLeads.